technicalpickles/homesick/README.markdown

     homesick symlink pickled-vim

-If uou use the shorthand syntax for GitHub repositories in your clone, please note you will instead need to run:
+If you use the shorthand syntax for GitHub repositories in your clone, please note you will instead need to run:

     homesick symlink technicalpickles/pickled-vim